-UPDATE: Apple released iTunes 12.2 to add Apple music support.
-You can feel free to upgrade to the latest iTunes 12.2 or later version if you met problem on running iTunes 12.
+UPDATE: Apple has released iTunes 12.5.
+You can feel free to upgrade to the latest iTunes 12.5 or later version if you met problem on running iTunes 12.

 This way is a relatively effective way to make you stand outside the problems of iTunes 12.
 You can revert back to the version that has ever worked on your computer and update to the newest when Apple fixes the existing bugs.
 Let us see first how to download and install old version of iTunes on your computer.

 1. Download old versions of iTunes

 1) From oldapps.com you can download iTunes 4.1 to iTunes 11.4 for installation on your computer.